 - Muscular Dystrophy & Neuromuscular Diseases

-All students receive an annual stipend ($26,500 as of Fall 2015).
+All students receive an annual stipend of $31,000.
+Tuition and student fees are paid by the advisor.
 Top applicants may be awarded additional first-year fellowships from the department.
 MCDB&G students have also won nationally competitive pre-doctoral fellowships from:

 - National Institutes of Health (NIH)